 Throughout the termination process, ensure that all legal obligations under the Labor Standards Act are met.
 This includes providing notice, calculating severance pay, and documenting the termination.

 Managing employee terminations in South Korea can be complex due to the country’s strict labor laws.
-AYP’s Professional Employer Organisation (PEO) and Employer of Record (EOR) services help businesses navigate these challenges while ensuring full compliance with local labor regulations.
+AYP’s Professional Employer Organization (PEO) and Employer of Record (EOR) services help businesses navigate these challenges while ensuring full compliance with local labor regulations.
 Our team assists with:

 With AYP’s support, businesses can confidently manage employee terminations in South Korea, ensuring a smooth and compliant process.
 Contact us today to learn more about our services.